-The State of Maryland law requires the Agency to transfer its lottery revenue in excess of funds allocated to prize awards, operating expenses, the Maryland Veterans Trust Fund, and the Maryland Stadium Authority to the State of Maryland General Fund.
-The income from operations of the Mega Millions game is transferred to the Maryland Stadium Authority up to an annual cap set by the authorized appropriation.
+The State of Maryland law requires the Agency to transfer its lottery revenue in excess of funds allocated to prize awards, operating expenses, the Maryland Veterans Trust Fund, the Maryland Stadium Authority and, beginning in fiscal year 2021, the Busch Sports Fund to the State of Maryland General Fund.
+A portion of income from operations of the Mega Millions game is transferred to the Maryland Stadium Authority up to an annual cap set by the authorized appropriation.